What is Circular Debt?

 Remedial Measures for the Resolution of Circular Debt Issue

 Improving Management of DISCOs

 Improving the management and operation of DISCOs must be the first and foremost pillar of any strategy carved out to curb the circular debt.
-In this regard, transferring the ownership to the provinces should be contemplated seriously as it will help make the anti-pilferage campaign effective and well-targeted.
+In this regard, the government must contemplate transferring their ownership to the provinces; as it will help make the anti-pilferage campaign effective and well-targeted.

 Overhauling Transmission and Distribution Infrastructure

 Overhauling the dilapidated transmission and distribution infrastructure, synchronization of the frequencies and speed of power plants and transmission and dispatch (T&D) networks, improving the conductivity of the conductors (wires), and institutionalized mechanism for the maintenance of the system can pave the way for minimizing the T&D losses to the acceptable level.

 Mounting liabilities attributable to capacity charges can be resolved by tackling issues of debt payment and return on equity.

 PTI-led government has undertaken the right step in the right direction.
 It has renegotiated the terms of agreements with IPPs signed under the Power Policies of 1994 and 2002.
 As per the details shared by the government; it has succeeded in convincing some IPPs (13 in number) to receive their capacity payment in rupees; (albeit at the fixed exchange rate of 148 rupees to dollar indexation).
 Furthermore, it has convinced them to adhere to a take-and-pay mechanism; where the government would pay as per the power acquired and consumed rather than the installed capacity of IPPs.